Working Towards FIAP Distinctions

 The title must be that which appears in the catalogue.
 The title should be the same for ALL acceptances for that image.
 The practice of using the same title for different images, differentiated by a number is to be strongly discouraged.
 This is because some exhibitions do not include such numbers in their catalogues; consequently, such acceptances may not be verifiable.

 Many exhibitions place limits on the length of titles.
 This can vary from 25 to 35 characters including spaces.
-With ‘on-line’ entry systems that refuse a title if it does not comply, you need to bear this in mind as well.
-Unlike our “Natural History” naming requirements the International salon’s “Nature” section does not require Latin sub-titles, apart from the fact that they are hard to fit on the 35-character limit, they are rarely if ever read out to the selectors and even more rarely are they included in catalogues.
+With ‘on‐line’ entry systems that refuse a title if it does not comply, you need to bear this in mind as well.
+Unlike our “Natural History” naming requirements the international salon’s “Nature” section does not require Latin sub‐titles, apart from the fact that they are hard to fit on the 35‐character limit, they are rarely if ever read out to the selectors and even more rarely are they included in catalogues, they just need to reflect simple concepts like 'Gannett feeding chick'.

 The “Salon” Column

 It is totally unnecessary to include full details of longwinded salon names.
-That information is not needed.
-In the case of a stand-alone Exhibition, for example, “The 32nd Northern Counties International Salon of Photography 2011” – all of this information is not needed.
-All that is needed in the Salon column is Northern Counties.
-In the case of a Circuit, they do need more information because they also need to know which salon of the Circuit is involved, but again, it should be very basic.
-For example the “Linz” Exhibition in the “Trierenberg Super Circuit” should be shown as Trierenberg circuit–Linz.
+All that information is not needed.
+In the case of a stand‐alone Exhibition, such as say “The 32nd Northern Counties International Salon of Photography 2019” they don’t need all that.
+All they need you to put in the Salon column is Northern Counties.
+In the case of a Circuit, they do need more information, because they also need to know which salon of the Circuit is involved, but again, it should be very basic.
+So, for example the “Linz” Exhibition in the “Trierenberg Super Circuit should be shown as Trierenberg circuit–Linz.
 A second example may be the “Carlisle” Exhibition of the “Great British Small Prints Circuit”.
-This can be shown simply as GB S/Prints circuit – Carlisle
+This can be shown simply as GB S/Prints circuit – Carlisle.

 The “Country” Column